Who was Maria Sabina?

 I am a woman who dreams of being hit by a man

-I am a woman who is always hitched
+I am a woman who is always harnessed

-I am a woman who does not have the strength to lift the needle
+I am a woman who has no strength to lift a needle

 I am a woman doomed to die.